 - Create a Form Submission trigger

-Pro Tip: Depending on how your form was created and added to your site, Google Tag Manager’s default Form Submission trigger may not work.
-Stay tuned for an article on how to track specific form types, otherwise, feel free to contact us if you have questions about form tracking.
+Pro Tip: Depending on how your form was created and added to your site, Google Tag Manager’s default Form Submission trigger may not work for you.
+If you have questions about tracking specific forms on your website, feel free to contact us and we’ll help you get the most accurate tracking.

 The major benefit of using this type of form tracking is that you’ll fire an event when all form validation has passed and at the actual time of submissions.
+That is why this method is the most accurate of these ways to track form submissions.
 You don’t have to worry about double counting or missing conversions because the Form Submission trigger is fired when the form sends a submit() to the server successfully.

 Here are the Pros and Cons of Tracking Form Submission Events as Conversions:

 |Still captures intent

 |Moderate technical ability needed